-Note: you can increase or decrease this recipe as neccessary to make larger or smaller batches of kefir.
+Note: you can increase or decrease this recipe as necessary to make larger or smaller batches of kefir.

 - Wash and dry your hands.
 Clean and rinse all items to be used in kefir making.
 Using boiling water, scald off all metal and plastic items.
 Glass items should be rinsed in hot but not boiling water.

-- Gently warm your dairy milk, lactose free milk, non-dairy milk, fruit juice, filtered sugar water, or coconut water to 30°C. Avoid scalding the milk when using diary milks.
+- Gently warm your dairy milk, lactose-free milk, non-dairy milk, fruit juice, filtered sugar water, or coconut water to 30°C. Avoid scalding the milk when using dairy milk.